Generalized cluster algorithms for Potts lattice gauge theory: Background and definitions

 \subsection{Potts lattice gauge theory}

-The \emph{$q$-state Potts lattice gauge theory} (PLGT) on a cubical complex $X$ assigns spins in $\Z_q$ to the edges of $X$.\footnote{Counter to tradition, it is convenient for us to identify $\Z_q \coloneqq \left\{0,1,\dots,q-1 \right\}$ with the group of integers modulo $q$ rather than the $q$\th complex roots of unity.} As our techniques are inspired by algebraic topology, we assume its vocabulary and refer to the state space of Potts lattice gauge theory as the group of \emph{$1$-cochains}, denoted by $C^1(X;\Z_q)$.
-Each $f \in C^1(X;\Z_q)$ is a function that assigns a spin to each edge of $X$ so that the sign of the spin flips whenever its corresponding edge's orientation is reversed.
-When $q$ is prime, $C^1(X;\Z_q)$ is a $\Z_q$-vector space.\footnote{Cochains in $C^1(X;\Z_q)$ are sometimes referred to as \emph{discrete differential forms}, as they play the same role in cubical cohomology theory as differential forms do in de Rham cohomology.}
+The \emph{$q$-state Potts lattice gauge theory} (PLGT) on a cubical complex $X$ assigns spins in $\Z(q)$ to the edges of $X$.
+A spin assignment to the edges of $X$ is called a \emph{$1$-cochain} or a \emph{discrete $1$-form}; we denote the group of these assignments by $C^1(X;\Z(q))$.
+Each $f \in C^1(X;\Z(q))$ is a function that assigns a spin to each edge of $X$ so that the spin is inverted whenever its corresponding edge's orientation is reversed.
+When $q$ is prime, $C^1(X;\Z(q))$ is a $\Z(q)$-vector space.
+Potts lattice gauge theory has been studied as a relatively simple discrete example of a model with a gauge symmetry: when $q=2$ or $q=3$, it coincides with $\Z\paren{q}$ \emph{Euclidean lattice gauge theory}.
+In addition, \emph{Ising lattice gauge theory} --- the case $q=2$ --- has met renewed interest because of its relationship with the \emph{toric code}~\cite{agrawal2024geometric} from quantum information theory, spurring on development of fast-converging algorithms for sampling these models.

-The \emph{coboundary} (or \emph{discrete exterior derivative}) of a $1$-cochain is a $2$-cochain --- a map assigning $\Z_q$ spins to plaquettes --- and belongs to the group $C^2(X;\Z_q)$ of $2$-cochains on $X$.
-For $f \in C^1(X;\Z_q)$ and a plaquette $x$, the coboundary $\delta^1 f$ assigns to $x$ the oriented sum of the spins on its bounding edges.
-The plaquette $x = \{abdc\}$ in Figure \ref{figure:edge-labeled-cubical-complex}, for example, is oriented so that its boundary is and, extending linearly, we define $\delta^1 f(x)$ by
+The \emph{coboundary} (or \emph{discrete exterior derivative}) of a $1$-cochain is a $2$-cochain --- a map assigning $\Z(q)$ spins to plaquettes --- and belongs to the group $C^2(X;\Z(q))$ of $2$-cochains on $X$.
+For $f \in C^1(X;\Z(q))$ and a plaquette $x \in X$, the coboundary $\delta^1 f$ assigns to $x$ the oriented product of the spins on its bounding edges.
+The plaquette $x = \{abdc\}$ in Figure \ref{figure:edge-labeled-cubical-complex}, for example, is oriented so that its boundary is Extending multiplicatively, we define $(\delta^1 f)(x)$ by